SasView/sasview/src/sas/sasgui/perspectives/corfunc/media/corfunc_help.rst

 If Fourier is selected for the transform type, the perspective will perform a discrete cosine transform on the extrapolated data in order to calculate the correlation function.
-The following algoritm is applied:
+The following algorithm is applied:

 .. math::
     \Gamma(x_k) = 2 \sum_{n=0}^{N-1} x_n \cos{\left[ \frac{\pi}{N}